Pranav-create/Leadpoet/README.md

 1. **Invalid Prospect Check**: Detects duplicates, invalid emails, or incorrect formats.
 If failed, batch score resets to 0, and validator reputation decreases (-20 points).

-2. **Collusion Check**: Analyzes buyer feedback and validator scoring patterns using PyGOD and DBScan.
-   - Collusion Score (V_c) ≥ 0.7 flags validators
-   - Penalty: If V_c ≥ 0.7, F_v is set to 0 for 90 days, disabling emissions.
-Affected buyers are also temporarily restricted from submitting queries.

 ## Technical Details